 03 of 08

-This project shows you how to use two part silicone mold putty to make simple one part plunge molds used to make polymer clay muffins and cupcakes in miniature scales.
+This project shows you how to use two part silicone mold putty to make simple one part plunge molds used to make polymer clay muffins, cupcakes, and fairy cakes in miniature scales.
 You may not need miniature muffins, but there are lots of other miniature parts you can cast this way in similar molds for gaming scenes, vehicle models, railroad scenes and dollhouses.
-These plunge molds works well for items with straight sides, or which are narrower at the bottom than at the top.
+These plunge molds work well for items with straight sides, or which are narrower at the bottom than at the top.

 04 of 08